jasp-stats/jaspDescriptives/inst/help/Descriptives.md

 - Available font sizes: normal, small, medium, large.

 #### Pareto plots
 - Displays the counts of each factor/level within the variable in a descending order.
-The y-axis represents the frequency of each factor, the x-axis represents the levels of the variable in an ordered sequence.
+The y-axis represents the frequency (counts as grey bars) of each factor/level, the x-axis represents the factors/levels of the variable in an ordered sequence.
 - By default, a cumulative line is drawn indicating the proportional contribution of each factor.
-A second vertical axis to the right side of the graph scales with this line and represents percentages to enable the description of the cumulative line.
+A second vertical axis to the right side of the graph scales with this cumulative line and represents percentages to enable the description of the cumulative line.
-- If "Pareto rule" is enabled, the two new lines enable a more precise assessment of factor/level contribution to the overall contribution by using different input numbers.
+- If "Pareto rule" is enabled, the two new lines enable a more precise assessment of factor/level contribution to the overall contribution (in percent) by using different input numbers.

 #### Frequency Tables (nominal and ordinal variables)
 - Displays a frequency table for each variable.